NITE INFO INC. AMBASSADOR DOSSIER

 Lights ON at 5am

 SOE Global Network Detention Centre In-Mates are responsible for cleaning their own Holding Cubes, and changing their own sheets/pillowcases.
 All Holding Cubes have four solid walls – as one entire wall slides for cube entry/exit - and are completely Sound-Proofed.
-Holding Cubes are also Microphone-enabled, and wired with both visible, and hidden, Cameras – for E.L.S.
+Holding Cubes are also Microphone-enabled, and wired, with both visible, and hidden, Cameras – for E.L.S.
 Detention Officer monitoring.

 As self-contained units, everything an In-Mate needs can be found in their Holding Cube: